f3d-app/f3d/doc/libf3d/CLASSES.md

 * `NATIVE_OFFSCREEN`: Use native graphical capabilities for rendering, but unto an offscreen window, which will not appear on screen, practical when generating screenshots.

 * `EXTERNAL`: A window where the OpenGL context is not created but assumed to have been created externally.
 To be used with other frameworks like Qt or GLFW.

+* `EGL`: A window created offscreen, running with full graphical capabilities, possibly in a headless context.

+* `OSMESA`: A window created offscreen, running with software rendering, possibly in a headless context.

 Window lets you `render`, `renderToImage` and control other parameters of the window, like icon or windowName.